HyperionGray/trio-jsonrpc/README.md

 block.

 Within the block, we call the client's `request(...)` method to send a JSON-RPC request.
-This method sends the request to the server, waits for a response, and returns a `JsonRpcResponse` object.
+This method sends the request to the server, waits for a response, and returns a result.
 If the server indicates that an error occurred, a `JsonRpcException` will be raised instead.
 The client multiplexes requests so that it can be use concurrently from multiple tasks; responses are routed back to the appropriate task that called `request(...)`.

 The client also has a `notify(...)` method which sends a request to the server but does not expect or wait for a response.